rebeccaapollos/cookbook/content/blog/fish-curry/index.md

 I'm very excited to write my first recipie today!!

-For today's fish curry recipie we'll be using king fish!
+For today's fish curry recipe 👩‍🍳 we'll be using king fish!
 But this recipe can be used for other fish like pomfret.

 ### Ingredients requried